ubco-W2022T2-data301/project-group-therealgroup30/README.md

 ## Team Members

 - Will Garbutt: I like chips
-- Angelina Dubrule: I am a third year computer scienc student and I think KitKats are super awesome!
+- Angelina Dubrule: I am a third year computer science student and I think KitKats are super awesome!
 - Person 3: one sentence about you!

 ## Images